petermantop/DailyWordArticle/Readme.md

 - The API layer is thin, and orchestration is isolated in a service class for maintainability.
 - The cache is hidden behind an interface so Redis or another distributed cache can replace it later without changing the API routes.
+- Caching the generated daily article reduces repeated OpenAI calls, which helps control usage and cost.
 - Startup is resilient: the service can boot even if RSS or OpenAI is temporarily unavailable.
 - Health reporting exposes degraded states instead of failing silently.
 - External dependencies are mocked in tests so the suite is stable and fast.